HWal/RPi_HAN_Receive_Web_Relay_Output/README.md

 ----------------------------------------
 Preferably, give RPi a static IP address, see: https://raspberrypi.stackexchange.com/questions/37920/how-do-i-set-up-networking-wifi-static-ip-address/74428#74428

-Install Apache2 webserver: sudo apt-get update , sudo apt-get upgrade , sudo apt-get install apache2 -y <br>
+Install Apache2 webserver: sudo apt-get update , sudo apt-get upgrade , sudo apt-get install apache2 -y<br>
-Make user pi the owner of /var/www/html: sudo chown pi: -R html <br>
+Make user pi the owner of /var/www/html: sudo chown pi: -R html<br>
-Install PHP for the relay control script: sudo apt-get install php libapache2-mod-php -y <br>
+Install PHP for the relay control script: sudo apt-get install php libapache2-mod-php -y<br>

 Make a "clean" UART port on the RPi 3.
-For reference, see: https://www.raspberrypi.org/documentation/configuration/uart.md and https://spellfoundry.com/2016/05/29/configuring-gpio-serial-port-raspbian-jessie-including-pi-3-4/ <br>
+For reference, see: https://www.raspberrypi.org/documentation/configuration/uart.md and https://spellfoundry.com/2016/05/29/configuring-gpio-serial-port-raspbian-jessie-including-pi-3-4/<br>
-We want these pins to communicate with the M-BUS To TTL converter:  <br>
+We want these pins to communicate with the M-BUS To TTL converter:<br>
-Physical pin 8 = gpio 14 = Tx <br>
+Physical pin 8 = gpio 14 = Tx<br>
 Physical pin 10 = gpio 15 = Rx

-sudo apt-get update , sudo apt-get upgrade <br>
+sudo apt-get update , sudo apt-get upgrade<br>

-Disable console and activate serial: sudo raspi-config -> Interfacing Options -> Serial <br>
+Disable console and activate serial: sudo raspi-config -> Interfacing Options -> Serial<br>
-Login shell accessible over serial: No <br>
+Login shell accessible over serial: No<br>
-Serial port hardware enabled: Yes <br>
+Serial port hardware enabled: Yes<br>
 The system asks for a reboot: Yes

 We can stop and deactivate the getty service, as long as the console is not used: <br>
-sudo systemctl stop serial-getty@ttyS0.service <br>
+sudo systemctl stop serial-getty@ttyS0.service<br>
-sudo systemctl disable serial-getty@ttyS0.service <br>
+sudo systemctl disable serial-getty@ttyS0.service<br>

-We don't need to use the Bluetooth modem at this time. <br>
+We don't need to use the Bluetooth modem at this time.<br>
-sudo systemctl disable hciuart  // Disables the Bluetooth modem <br>
+sudo systemctl disable hciuart  // Disables the Bluetooth modem<br>

-We want to swap the serial ports, please see the relevant lines in the file /boot/overlays/README. <br>
+We want to swap the serial ports, please see the relevant lines in the file /boot/overlays/README.<br>
-sudo nano /boot/config.txt, and add at the bottom: dtoverlay=pi3-disable-bt <br>
+sudo nano /boot/config.txt, and add at the bottom: dtoverlay=pi3-disable-bt<br>
 sudo reboot <br>

-Now ttyAMA0 / PL011 / UART0 is connected to gpio 14 / 15 which are the physical pins 8 / 10 <br>
+Now ttyAMA0 / PL011 / UART0 is connected to gpio 14 / 15 which are the physical pins 8 / 10<br>

-Make some directories on the Raspberry Pi: <br>
+Make some directories on the Raspberry Pi:<br>
-Command - Owner - Group - View - Change - Access <br>
+Command - Owner - Group - View - Change - Access<br>
-mkdir /home/pi/Cpp_AMS - pi - pi - Anyone - Only owner - Anyone <br>
+mkdir /home/pi/Cpp_AMS - pi - pi - Anyone - Only owner - Anyone<br>
-mkdir /home/pi/Python_AMS - pi - pi - Anyone - Only owner - Anyone <br>
+mkdir /home/pi/Python_AMS - pi - pi - Anyone - Only owner - Anyone<br>
-mkdir /var/meter_log - root - root - Anyone - Anyone - Anyone <br>
+mkdir /var/meter_log - root - root - Anyone - Anyone - Anyone<br>
-mkdir /var/www/html/data - pi - pi - Anyone - Only owner - Anyone <br>
+mkdir /var/www/html/data - pi - pi - Anyone - Only owner - Anyone<br>
-mkdir /var/www/html/img - pi - pi - Anyone - Only owner - Anyone <br>
+mkdir /var/www/html/img - pi - pi - Anyone - Only owner - Anyone<br>

-The directory for a USB stick plugged into the RPi would typically be:
+The directory for a USB stick plugged into the RPi would typically be:<br>
-/media/pi/ABCDEFGHI, so please adapt the cronjob files to suit your system.<br>
-mkdir /media/pi/xxxxxxxxx/meter - pi - pi - Anyone - Only owner - Anyone <br>
+mkdir /media/pi/xxxxxxxxx/meter - pi - pi - Anyone - Only owner - Anyone (for usb stick)<br>
-mkdir /media/pi/ABCDEFGHI/prices - pi - pi - Anyone - Only owner - Anyone <br>
+mkdir /media/pi/ABCDEFGHI/prices - pi - pi - Anyone - Only owner - Anyone<br>

 Permissions and ownership shown above is like I have it on my RPi.
 Data security has not been considered so far.